RasmussenLab/ONT_assembly/README.md

 Inspiration from here:
 https://bpa-csiro-workshops.github.io/intro-ngs-manuals/modules/btp-module-denovo-canu/denovo_canu/

-- Add a module to the Flow with Circularise
+- Add a module to the Flow with the Circlator feature for polishing Circular Genomes  (https://github.com/sanger-pathogens/circlator)
-- A mapping module of Paired-end Reads as well for
+- An integrative assembly module with Paired-end Reads for bolishing long read assemblies